jlangch/venice/doc/readme/openai2.md

 Go to [platform.openai.com](https://platform.openai.com/settings/organization/admin-keys)
 and click on "Create new Admin key"

+**Note:** An admin key is required only if you plan to use OpenAI admin functions, e.g. the *cost* functions.

 ### OpenAI credits

 You need to create a payment method and add some credits.
 Navigate to